mkoochan126/Covid-Data-Dashboard/README.md

 - Java Development Kit (JDK)
 - Maven
 - Node.js and npm
-- Angular CLI (if you plan to make changes to the frontend)
 - Git (optional)

 After installing all these, open the code in VSCode and run the application.